kubeflow/examples/e2e/README.md

 ### Deploying Kube Volume Controller

 Kube Volume Controller is a utility that can seed replicas of datasets across nodes.
+Think of it as an explicit caching mechanism.

 First we need to install tiller on the cluster with rbac.
 Instructions can be found [here](https://github.com/kubernetes/helm/blob/master/docs/rbac.md).